miriamwanner/miriamwanner.github.io/_pages/about.md

 About Me
 ---
-I am currently a PhD student at the Center for Language and Speech Processing (CLSP) at Johns Hopkins University.
-I am advised by [Mark Dredze](https://www.cs.jhu.edu/~mdredze/).
+I am currently a PhD student at the Center for Language and Speech Processing (CLSP) at Johns Hopkins University, advised by [Mark Dredze](https://www.cs.jhu.edu/~mdredze/).

 Publications and Preprints
 ---